 After the registration periods end, students may make four kinds of changes to their registration: adding courses, dropping courses, changing the grading option, withdrawing from courses.
-Forms to initiate these changes (Action Request) are obtained from, and returned to, the Office of the Registrar.
-Deadlines to effect these changes are clearly set forth in the academic calendar published in this Bulletin, in the Directory of Classes, and elsewhere.
+Forms to initiate these changes (Action Request) are obtained from, and returned to, the Office of the University Registrar.
+Deadlines to effect these changes are clearly set forth in the academic calendar published in this Bulletin, in the Directory of Classes, on the University Web site, and elsewhere.